 How can you get more from your investment?

-Simple: Plan to repurpose your white paper into multiple formats.
+Simple: Repurpose your white paper into multiple formats.

 Having essentially the same material available in different formats gives your company more “kicks at the can.”
 In other words, more chances to engage prospects.

-Why not recycle that great content into other formats that can reach different prospects who may prefer to access information in a different way?
+Why not recycle that great content into other formats that can reach different prospects who may prefer to access content in a different way?

 This isn’t a new idea, it’s a classic